 On July 19, 2019, Cassada pleaded guilty to violating his oath as a police officer.
 In exchange for his plea, he was sentenced to 10 years of probation and agreed to testify in the DA’s investigation of GBNET, according to The Brunswick News.

 A first grand jury issued indictments against Powell on Feb.
-27, 2020, three days after Ahmaud Arbery was murdered.
+27, 2020, four days after Ahmaud Arbery was murdered.
 Powell was arrested.
 His supporters say the entire investigation was politically motivated and had no merit.

 Glynn County placed Powell on paid administrative leave the following day.
 The county fired Powell on Jan.
 7, 2021.